ViscousTests/website/content/docs/values.md

 opposed to feeling the negative emotions that come with unmet expectations is perhaps wise.

-This is discussed in a lot more detail by [stoic philosophers](link).
+This is discussed in a lot more detail by [Stoic philosophers](https://en.wikipedia.org/wiki/Stoicism).
+My reading of this work is that the universe behaves logically and the better one understands this universal reason (logos), the more in harmony with the universe one will be.

+Wisdom also means recognizing that attaining accurate knowledge is often painstaking work, and therefore to be wise is to be patient with learning and not try to take shortcuts when understanding the truth is important.
+See [What to believe]({{< relref "/docs/what-to-believe.md" >}}) for discussion of this.

 Wisdom goes hand-in-hand with well-roundedness.